somethingdarkside1/Byzantine-Protocol/README.md

 Additional resources

 ## Contribution Guidelines
-We welcome contributions that enhance the game while maintaining its core themes and balance.
-Please review our Contribution Guide before submitting:
+I welcome contributions that enhance the game while maintaining its core themes and balance.

 ## License
-This work is released under dual-licensing:
+This work is released under dual-licensing.
+More information can be found in the [License](license.md) page.

-### Commercial License
-All commercial rights are exclusively reserved by the copyright holder.
-Any commercial use, adaptation, or distribution requires explicit written permission from Vitali Liouti.
-Copyright (c) 2025 Vitali Liouti.
-All rights reserved.

 ### Creative Commons License
 For non-commercial use only, this work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-sa/4.0/